pabloruiz55/Rentable/README.md

 2. While the account is the renter of the item, they can execute any function marked as onlyRenter and whenRented.

 3. To return the item (and recover any unspent funds) the renter has to call returnRental().

+## Examples

+I've included a Movie.sol contract which implements the Rentable protocol.
+Once deployed, anyone can rent the movie and call the watchMovie() function to "watch it".